nrlnishim/ChocoGo/README.md

 Now you are all set to view the project.

 3. open "index.html" file with your browser(any).
-4. For further simulation you will we instructed in the web page such as add to cart will take to "your cart" and then you can choose the more options on cart page.
+4. For further simulation you will be instructed in the web page such as add to cart will take to "your cart" and then you can choose the more options on cart page.